malcprentice/malcprentice.github.io/0-source/Projects - write an essay about ethical consumption.md

 * Check homework was submitted (outline draft 1)
 * Answer questions about your research
 * Share your research with other students
+* I will talk about Invention - using sources in academic essays

 ### For homework by next class
 * Malc will comment on your research outline draft 1